jsanchez78/MagicPaper/README.md

 ## Building The Code

-1.Install the latest [Xcode developer tools](https://developer.apple.com/) from Apple.
+1. Install the latest [Xcode developer tools](https://developer.apple.com/) from Apple.

 1. Clone the repository: